Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Because like, I remember because I've been doing it for, like five years now.
-So I used to work at like a PR agency doing web development.
-And then I worked my way up very quickly, became head of it, and then I resigned from there, became a junior dev.
-So like downgraded myself just for some clarity.
-Yeah.
-For reprieve.
+I’ve been doing it for about five years now.
+I used to work at a PR agency doing web development.
+I worked my way up quickly, became head of it, then resigned and became a junior dev—downgraded myself for some clarity and reprieve.

 00:06:24:19 - 00:06:48:10